doofinder/events_manager/README.md

-The function should return `:ok` if the process of the event has been done without errors or a tuple `{:error, reason}` if there is any error on the process the message won't be re-enqueued and a log will be produced.
+The function should return `:ok` if the process of the event has been done without errors or a tuple `{:error, reason}` if there is any error in any of the functions the message won't be re-enqueued and a log will be produced.

 If an exception is raised when consuming the event, the message will be